140 are missing after glacier breaks in India’s Himalayas

 Video showed rescuers in camouflage uniforms and bright yellow or red helmets, using ropes to reach victims.
 A man who was pulled from a muddy hole threw his arms in the air, and rescuers laughed and exulted with him.
 Rescue workers comforted victims lying in a row of stretchers in the open.

-Scientists have long known that global warning is contributing to the melting and the breakup of the world’s glaciers.
+Scientists have long known that global warming is contributing to the melting and the breakup of the world’s glaciers.

 Anjal Prakash, research director and adjunct professor at the Indian School of Business who has contributed to U.N.-sponsored research on global warming, said that while data on the cause of the disaster was not yet available, “this looks very much like a climate change event as the glaciers are melting due to global warming.”